How To Deal With £1 Charlies From The DealAcademy (& Other Fake Business "Investors")

 In the above podcasts, they advise students how to reply if asked for proof of funds.
 They are taught to deflect the question with, "I realise that we've never done business before...so I'll send you a quick link to my investment website & my LinkedIn profile so you know who you're speaking to."

 That, you need to recognise, is a deflection.
 Two links, to an "investment website" and a "LinkedIn profile", do not constitute proof of funds!
-They are trying to impress you with their (fake?) "investment" credentails as an alternative to providing what you asked.
+These are both destination pages that can be faked.
+They can be full of fluff, unproven claims, fake "credibility".
+They are trying to impress you with their fake credentails to compensate for the lack of real credentials.

-Their "INVESTMENT website" is likely a one page WordPress site that proves nothing, but "investment website" sounds impressive, doesn't it?
+Their "INVESTMENT website" is likely a one page WordPress site that proves nothing.
+Anybody can put one together in a couple of hours even if he's never used WordPress before, but "investment website" sounds impressive, doesn't it?
 It'll probably have a cliched photo of London city, or a well known commercial building like the Shard, to make it look like a city firm.

 Do not be impressed by the graphics on the website.
 Do not be impressed by the names of the partners / directors on the site, nor in their impressive looking profiles.
 That can all be faked!
 Look for a portfolio ie. a list of businesses in which that company invested... and go investigate those businesses.
 If you find none listed, it's likely this is not the "investment company" that it purports to be!